About Delta Junction

 Criminal Records

-Criminal records in Southeast Fairbanks Borough encompass felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
+Criminal records in Southeast Fairbanks Borough cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
 These records are maintained by the Alaska Department of Public Safety and the Alaska Bureau of Investigation, which provide background checks and criminal history reports upon request.
 Residents can access these records through the state's online systems, following the guidelines set by the Alaska Public Records Act.

 Vital Records